 > Exploiting - examples are not limited to but can include:

 - Attacking from, travelling through, or building in unintended game-zones (under the mesh or above the map)

 - Duplication of tames, items, or characters

 - Unintended building mechanics (such as floating structures, using the world barrier as a snap point)

-- Building a box on a platform saddled dino to completely prevent it from taking damage
+- Building a box on a platform saddled dino or skiff to completely prevent it from taking damage

 - Modifying your game files to remove key graphical components (water, fog, etc)

 - Attacking or blocking players through the terrain with dinosaurs

 - Intentionally crashing users or servers (through DDoS or otherwise)